morinlab/lymphopedia/papers/louissaintPediatrictypeNodalFollicular2016.md

 New Tier 1, FL Tier 1, 1
 This study, New Tier 2, 0
 New Tier 2, FL Tier 2, 0
+This study, New Tier 3, 0
+New Tier 3, FL Tier 3, 0
-All other FL studies, FL Tier 1, 65
+All other FL studies, FL Tier 1, 53
-All other FL studies, FL Tier 2, 50
+All other FL studies, FL Tier 2, 59
+All other FL studies, FL Tier 3, 0
 ```

 ## Novel genes reported in this study